Macrometacorp/docs/docs/streams/stream-tasks/manage-readers.md

 Global Data Network (GDN) stream readers are similar to stream consumers, but there are two crucial differences between them:

 - Readers allow you to specify the starting point for processing messages within a stream.
-In contrast, consumers always begin with the latest available unacknowledged message.
+In contrast, consumers always begin with the earliest or latest available unacknowledged message.
 - Unlike consumers, readers do not retain data or acknowledge messages.
 This means that readers can access messages without affecting other consumers or the message state within the stream.
+- Readers read both acknowledged and unacknowledged messages.

 ## When to Use Readers